code-energy/teamspector/README.md

 Production teams with more than two members will have many pairs.
 Hence, the same aggregate statistics used for the Ego metrics are also used for the Pair metrics.

+# Contributing
+If you like this project and want to participate, there's a lot of ways you can help.
+Check out `CONTRIBUTING.md` for more info.

 <!-- vim: set fdm=marker textwidth=79 colorcolumn=80: -->